 Property Quality.
 The property is the primary collateral for repayment of a multifamily loan.
-Lenders must confirm that the property is in good condition and provides quality housing for the tenants occupying the units.
+Lenders must confirm that the property is in good condition and provides safe and sanitary housing for the tenants occupying the units.
 The Guide also requires on-site property inspections and independent third-party reports that describe both current and future physical needs of the property.